Kids at the Dance

 It’s fine to make vocalizations (sing along, shout yee haw!, or the like) and it’s totally fine to answer a question or speak briefly to your young person as needed, kids have things to say!

-The goal is to create sacred space for transformation and having a lot of conversation in the room disrupts that process.
+The purpose of this dance is to create sacred space for transformation and having conversation in the room disrupts that process.
 Many kids are totally great at being mostly quiet.
 They can sense it and they do fine.

-If you or your kid needs to take a break in the hall or depart early this is always just fine.
+If you or your kid needs to move to a differnt space for a period of time or depart early this is always just fine.

 We expect everyone to take care of themselves so they get exactly what they need in that moment.